-- Attack the throat, lower abdomen, kidneys, back, legs, joints, groin, back of the head or neck and top of the shoulders. - Attack with the knee, shin, elbow, head-butts, thumb and shoulders. - Turn ones back on the opponent, run away, fall down, intentional clinching, blind techniques, wrestling, throwing and ducking below opponent's waist. - To perform kicks below the waist. - To perform kicks to the hip, knee and shin. - To perform somersault kicks. - Attack an opponent who is caught between the ropes. - Attack an opponent who is falling to the floor or is already on the floor; that is, as soon as one hand or knee touches the floor. - Leaving the ring - Continuing after the command "stop" or "break" or end of the round has been given. - To put oil on the face or the body (Vaseline is allowed). - To spit out or drop the mouth-guard voluntarily. - Ground Attacks are strictly prohibited: - A fighter cannot attack an opponent on the ground.
-The central referee is responsible for stopping the match immediately when one of the two fighters touches the floor with any part of the body apart from his feet. - Stomps to the head or body of a downed fighter can lead to minus points or disqualification (judges decide by majority decision). - Unsportsmanlike-like conduct.
+- Attack the throat, lower abdomen, kidneys, back, legs, joints, groin, neck, nape and top of the shoulders. - Attack with the knee, elbow, head-buts, thumb and shoulder. - Turn one's back to the opponent, run away, fall down, intentional clinching, blind techniques, wrestling and ducking below opponent's waist. - To perform front and side kicks to the front side of the hip. - To perform kicks to the knee and under the knee. - To perform somersault kicks. - Attack an opponent who is caught between the ropes. - Attack an opponent who is falling to the floor or is already on the floor; that is, as soon as one hand or knee touches the floor. - Leaving the ring - Continuing after the command "stop" or "break" or end of the round has been given. - To oil the face or the body (Vaseline is allowed). - To spit out or drop the mouth-guard voluntarily.
+Ground Attacks are strictly prohibited: A fighter cannot attack an opponent on the ground.
+The central referee is responsible for stopping the match immediately when one of the two fighters touches the floor with any part of the body apart from his feet. - Stomps to the head or body of a downed fighter can lead to minus points or disqualification (judges decide by majority decision). - Unsportsmanlike conduct.
 A fighter shall have only one warning, then the normal procedure for penalty and disqualification shall be followed.
 However, in the case of gross unsportsmanlike conduct, the fighter may be penalized with a minus point or be disqualified depending on the severity of the infringement. - If a fighter spits out the mouth-guard voluntarily, the Referee must stop the fight immediately and count him as per a knock-down.
 If they do it the second time they will get an official warning. - Violations of the rules and regulations may, depending how grave they are, lead to warnings, minus points or even disqualification.

-Coach/ Second.
+WAKO Rules Ring Sports Low Coach/ Second.